Los Angeles, CA Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-Get My Custom EstimateSolar Installations in Los Angeles
+Get My Custom EstimateSolar Panel Systems in Los Angeles

-We’ve mapped every solar installation across the United States to show you something exciting: your Los Angeles neighbors are embracing clean energy!
-Explore this interactive map to discover which communities have made the switch to solar.
+We’ve mapped every solar installation across Los Angeles to help you explore which neighborhoods are embracing clean energy.
+Click any hexagon to discover how many of your neighbors have already made the switch to solar power.

 Leasing Solar Panels